serkanalgur/woocommerce-custom-order-export/readme.txt

 == Changed ==
 - Taxonomy-based custom code mappings now prefer terms assigned to the variation (if the exported item is a variation) and fall back to the parent product if none are present.
 This makes per-variation attributes (e.g. `pa_gramaj`) export the correct variation value (such as "50g").

+= 1.6.0 =

+== Added ==
+- Checkbox in admin UI to remove variation details from product names on export and preview.
+When enabled, variations will export parent product names instead of variant names.

+== Changed ==
+- Taxonomy handling extended: Added a final fallback to read attribute strings from `$product->get_attribute($taxonomy)` when no taxonomy terms are found on the variation or parent product.
+This ensures attribute values stored directly on variations export correctly.

 = 1.5.0 =
 * **Critical Fix**: Fixed date range filtering not working correctly when both start and end dates were specified